godaddy/madmimi-wp/readme.txt

 == Description ==

 The Mad Mimi Sign Up Forms signup form plugin makes it easy to grow your subscribers!
 Use this plugin to integrate your signup forms into your WordPress site.
-To learn more, [pick up a Mad Mimi Sign Up Forms account](https://www.madmimi.com/business/email-marketing) and explore.
+To learn more, [pick up a Mad Mimi Sign Up Forms account](https://www.madmimi.com/) and explore.

 Once the plugin is activated, you can select and insert any of your Mad Mimi Sign Up Forms signup forms right into your site by using a widget, shortcode, or template tag.
 Setup is easy; in the plugin Settings, simply enter your account email address and API key (found in the Settings section of your Mad Mimi Sign Up Forms account), and you're all set.

-**Official Mad Mimi Sign Up Forms Signup Forms plugin features:**
+**Official Mad Mimi Sign Up Forms plugin features:**

 * Automatically add new forms for users to sign up to an email list of your choice
 * Insert unlimited signup forms using the widget, shortcode, or template tag